jekkos/android-hce-desfire/README.md

 * A patched Android framework.jar should be built the [android base framework](https://github.com/jekkos/android_frameworks_base)
 * libnfc-nxp should contain the needed fixes in CM12 (no changes required)

+Standard HCE emulation in Android 4.4 does not give [complete control](http://stackoverflow.com/questions/20055497/emulate-mifare-card-with-android-4-4) over APDUs sent.
+Desfire has 3 communication modes which are `native`, `wrapped` and `iso14443-4`.

+A standard android HCE app would be able to cope with a wrapped protocol implementation after removing the AID routing functionality using an xposed framework library hook.
+However for my POC I found the hardware to communicate using native commands and thus needed to have full control over APDUs which at that time was only feasible with the original CM HCE patch.

 Project state
 -------------